 Finding Your Pick Up Spot

 Most airports have a designated spot for ride shares to pick up.
-In Burbank (BUR), you have to walk quite a ways from the terminal to find the pick up location.
+In Burbank (BUR) and Santa Ana (SNA), you have to walk quite a ways from the terminal to find the pick up spot located in the parking garage.
 In Phoenix (PHX), pickup is on the second curb along with all of the shuttles.
-At Orange County Airport (SNA), Orlando International (MCO), and San Francisco International (SFO) it’s right on the curb.
+At Orlando International (MCO), and San Francisco International (SFO) it’s right on the curb.
 Usually, the app will give you directions on where to meet your ride if it is different from the curb.

 Put in your Destination